 It is also possible to use 86Box on its own with the

 -P command line option.

-If you’re a new user, click here to see our documentation about the emulator’s features and user interface.
+See our documentation for an overview of the emulator’s features and user interface.

 Get in touch